less/less-docs/content/usage/command-line-usage.md

 lessc --global-var="my-background=red"
 ```

 This option defines a variable that can be referenced by the file.
-Effectively the declaration is put at the top of your base LESS file, meaning it can be used but it also can be overridden if this variable is defined in the file.
+Effectively the declaration is put at the top of your base Less file, meaning it can be used but it also can be overridden if this variable is defined in the file.

 #### Modify Variable